jeru7/landingpage-odin/README.md

 # landing-page
-This is the landing page project in freeCodeCamp
+This is the landing page project in freeCodeCamp<br>
 I'll replace it with my own design soon.